GlennDeprey/PalianPals/docs/event-info/joinevent.md

 We make use of **Sesh** for event sign-ups:

-1. Open the **Discord server** and navigate to the channel corresponding to the day of the event.
-2. Click **ONE of the roles** to sign up for the event (this can be a team or a ingredient in case of cooking events).
+1. Click **ONE of the roles** to sign up for the event (this can be a team or a ingredient in case of cooking events).
-3. Make sure your RSVP is confirmed — you may receive a notification or confirmation message.
+2. Make sure your RSVP is confirmed — you may receive a notification or confirmation message.

 > ⚠️ Note: Some events have limited spots — RSVP early to secure your place to avoid been waitlisted!